gregoryg/tgSEDemoPack/README.md

 9. Go to the Studio UI to see progress
     -   for the local Docker container: <http://localhost:14240>

-The TGSolution Pack also includes copies of every TigerGraph Starter Kit

-The Starter Kits are installed using these steps:

-1. Run these setConnectionParams.sh script to configure the demo pack to connect to the TigerGraph server

-2. Run the installKit.sh script and follow the instructions

-Notes

     - The demo pack can also install mysql-based schema into a local mysql database
     - future releases of the demo pack will include Data packs of various sizes: small, large, gi-normous